Azure/azure-sdk-for-net/sdk/anomalydetector/Azure.AI.AnomalyDetector/samples/Sample4_MultivariateDetect.md

 ## Delete model

-To delete a model that you have created previously use `DeleteMultivariateModelAsync` and pass the model ID of the model you wish to delete.
-You can check the number of models after deletion with `getModelNumberAsync`.
+To delete a model that you have created previously use `DeleteMultivariateModel` and pass the model ID of the model you wish to delete.
+You can check the number of models after deletion with `GetModelNumber`.

 ```C# Snippet:DeleteMultivariateModel
 private void DeleteModel(AnomalyDetectorClient client, Guid model_id)